Zig Zielgar once said “If people like you they’ll listen to you, but if they trust you they’ll do business with you.”

 4. Pick Up the Phone or Skype

 Pick up the phone and speak to your potential clients in person.
 Or Skype, either works fine.
 I am not suggesting you call everyone on your list.
-However occasionally talking on the phone is a great way to build personal relationships.
+However occasionally talking on the phone is a great way to build customer relationships.
 Skype does the same thing.
 It’s a totally different experience to talk to someone on the phone (or on Skype!) than it is to exchange even a dozen long emails.
 You might be able to laugh, discover mutual, unrelated, interests and take your relationship to something a little deeper and more serious than just business owner – potential client.

 5. Be Yourself, Not Your Brand